plone/plone.restapi-angular/docs/reference/traversal.rst

 Methods:

-`addView(name: string, interface: string, component: any)`: register a component as a view for a given interface.
+`addView(name: string, marker: string, component: any)`: register a component as a view for a given marker value.
+By default, we use the context's `@type` value as marker.

 `traverse(path: string, navigate: boolean = true)`: traverse to the given path.
 If `navigate` is false, the location will not be changed (useful if the browser location was already set before we traverse).